-(\\this has been updated to match the new website) The survey is on our website.
-Go to McLarenHealthPlan. org, click on Health and Wellness then click on Staying in Touch program. aper copy to fill it out and mail back to us.
-Call Customer Service at 888-327-0671 (TTY:711) and we will mail it to you.
+The survey is on our website.
+Go to McLarenHealthPlan.org, click on Health and Wellness then click on Staying in Touch program.
+If you want a paper copy to fill it out and mail back to us, call Customer Service at 888-327-0671 (TTY:711) and we will mail it to you.